Privacy Policy

 - usage events and interaction signals,

-- pseudonymous identifiers or comparable technical characteristics (only if consent has been given for this),
+- pseudonymous identifiers or comparable technical characteristics (only where consent has been given for this),

-The exact data processing is carried out in accordance with the specifications of the respective third-party providers (e.g. Google, Microsoft).
+The precise data processing takes place in accordance with the specifications of the respective third-party providers (e.g. Google, Microsoft).

 8.11.3 Purpose

-The use of server-side systems serves the following purposes, among others:
+The use of server-side systems serves, among other things, the following purposes:

 - technically optimised execution of analysis and marketing functions,